 The OZtrail Tasman also comes in a 4 man tent.

-10. Best Cheap Family Tent: OZtrail Genesis 4V Dome Tent
+10. Best Cheap Family Tent: Weisshorn Camping Tent

-If you are looking for more affordable family tents, then have a look at the OZtrail Genesis 4V Dome tent.
-This tent still does everything you would need a decent tent to do for a much lower price.
+If you are looking for more affordable family tents, then have a look at the Weisshorn camping tent.
+This tent provides you with all the basics at a great low price.

 Disclaimer: Thrifty Family Travels is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.